aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/tasks-and-calendars/_index.md

 Calendar cal = project.getCalendars().add("TaskCal1");
 ```

-## Step 4: Associate Task with Calendar
+## Step 4: associate task with calendar
 Link the previously created task to the new calendar so that its schedule respects the calendar’s working time.

 ```java